Cable Glands

 This is where many installations go wrong:

-- too low IP class for outdoor installation
+⚠ Too low IP rating for outdoor installation

 If in doubt: Contact C-PRO for technical advice before making a choice.